 All teams need the ability to collaborate.
 Even if team members typically work on individual projects, employees need the ability to communicate with any employee within their organization.
 Using streamlined internal communication helps team members reach out to both in-office and remote colleagues in their team and throughout their company.
 Employees working on the same project will enjoy the capabilities of apps that use cloud storage and enable real-time collaboration.

 Virtual meetings empower remote teams to work together and encourages feedback.
 In addition to teleconferences, companies can use videoconferencing apps to enable teams to build strong connections with a similar experience to face-to-face interactions.
 The ability to pair a face and a name and voice can encourage more communication and a friendly environment between members of the team.

-One of the major downsides of remote work arrangements is that it is difficult to replicate the atmosphere of community and camaraderie that grows within the physical workplace.
-It may not be possible to completely replace the camaraderie of the physical workspace, but executives can still promote community engagement with virtual team-building activities.
-Management may consider providing a channel for non-work related banter on a messaging app, as well as hosting scheduled activities like trivia games, book clubs or virtual costume parties (in which employees attend videoconferences in costume).
+One of the major downsides of remote work arrangements is that it is difficult to replicate the atmosphere of community and personal connection that can develop in a physical work environment.
+It may not be possible to completely replace the connectedness of the physical workplace.
+However, managers can promote community engagement with virtual team building for remote workers through activities, regular meetings, collaboration and feedback.